sophieclaire/EindProject/DESIGN.md

 - map.js
 - pie.js
 - bar.js
+Furthermore I will have a main.js, a project.html and a project.css file.
 Since there is so much data, the data will be split up in one json file per country as the pie chart and the bar chart only need data for one country.
 This will speed up the updating of the charts since less data is loaded accordingly.
 For the world map I will create a json file with the countries' names and total production amount per year.
 These files will be in the folder data.